AkramGalal/deploy-jenkins-k8s-using-helm/README.md

 # Deploy Jenkins on K8s Cluster using Helm

-This repository shows the deployment of Jenkins on a Kubernetes cluster using Helm.
+This repository demonstrates how to deploy Jenkins on a Kubernetes cluster using Helm and configure it to use Persistent Volumes on a specific worker node.

 ## Prerequisites
 - A running Kubernetes cluster.
 - Helm installed on your machine.
 Follow the official [Helm installation guide](https://helm.sh/docs/intro/install/).

+---

 ## Deployment Steps

 ### Step 1: Install Helm
-- For Debian-based systems.
+- For Debian-based systems:
   ``` bash
   sudo apt-get install curl gpg apt-transport-https --yes
   curl -fsSL https://packages.buildkite.com/helm-linux/helm-debian/gpgkey | gpg --dearmor | sudo tee /usr/share/keyrings/helm.gpg > /dev/null